in ,

 • Repot Plectranthus yearly.

-Growing Plectranthus as a Houseplant
+Growing Plectranthus as a houseplant

 • Plectranthus grows best in bright light, an average temperature, and medium humidity.